Hodder & Stoughton: Early history

 The firm has its origins in the 1840s, with Matthew Hodder's employment, aged 14, with Messrs Jackson and Walford, the official publisher for the Congregational Union.
 In 1861 the firm became Jackson, Walford and Hodder; but in 1868 Jackson and Walford retired, and Thomas Wilberforce Stoughton joined the firm, creating Hodder & Stoughton.

 Hodder & Stoughton published both religious and secular works, and its religious list contained some progressive titles.
 These included George Adam Smith's Isaiah for its Expositor’s Bible series, which was one of the earliest texts to identify multiple authorship in the Book of Isaiah.
 There was also a sympathetic Life of St Francis by Paul Sabatier, a French Protestant pastor.
 Matthew Hodder made frequent visits to North America, meeting with the Moody Press and making links with Scribners and Fleming H. Revell.

 The secular list only gradually accepted fiction, and it was still subject to "moral censorship" in the early part of the 20th century.
 Matthew Hodder was doubtful about the Rubaiyat of Omar Khayyam, and the company refused Michael Arlen's The Green Hat, a novel published by Collins in 1924.
 In 1922, Hodder and Stoughton published an edition of Lewis Carroll's Alice's Adventures in Wonderland.

 The 1920s brought an explosion of commercial fiction at keen prices – Hodder's "Yellow Jackets" series were the precursors of the first paperbacks, and included bestsellers from John Buchan, Edgar Wallace, Dornford Yates and Sapper's Bulldog Drummond.
 In 1928, the company became the exclusive British hardback publisher of Leslie Charteris's adventure novel series, The Saint, publishing all 50 UK first editions of the series until 1983.
 In this decade they also took over ownership of the medical journal The Lancet.

+By 1938, their authors included Eleanor Acland (published posthumously), Harold Spencer Jones, Stanley Baldwin, J. M. Barrie, missionaries Mildred Cable and Francesca French, Reginald Campbell, Gordon Campbell, Lord Edward Cecil (published posthumously), William Macneile Dixon, Attilio Gatti, Alain Gerbault, Wilfred Grenfell, Edward Grey, Lord Frederick Hamilton, James Hilton (Goodbye, Mr. Chips), Ronald Kaulback, Oliver Lodge, Abe Mitchell, J. E. B. Seely, Frederick O'Brien, Hugh Ruttledge, James Maurice Scott, Frank Smythe, Howard Somervell, H. Taprell Dorling and Horace Annesley Vachell.